Susan and Zuheir Sofia Establish $1 Million Endowment to Support Rehabilitation Services at Sarasota Memorial

 Sarasota Memorial Healthcare Foundation has received a gift from Susan and Zuheir Sofia to create a $1 million endowed fund supporting physical rehabilitation services at Sarasota Memorial Health Care System.

-The newly created endowment will provide permanent funding through the fund’s annual distribution to advance rehabilitation programs that help patients regain strength, mobility and independence following injury, illness or surgery.
+The newly created endowment will provide permanent funding through the fund’s annual distribution to advance rehabilitation programs that help patients regain strength, mobility, and independence following injury, illness, or surgery.
 Endowed funds generate long-term support, ensuring that resources remain available for patient care in perpetuity.

 “We believe strong healthcare systems are essential to thriving communities,” said the Sofias in a joint statement.
 “Supporting rehabilitation services ensures that patients not only receive excellent medical care, but also the therapy and support they need to return to their daily lives with confidence.”